 - Review a Determination - If development consent is refused applicants can apply to Council to review the decision.
 Applicants are encouraged to contact the Council officer who assessed the DA to discuss any proposed review prior to lodging a review application.

-- Appeal a Determination - Applicants may appeal to the NSW Land and Environment Court regarding Council’s refusal to grant development consent or against the imposed conditions.
-The right to appeal is only available within 12 months after the date the determination is registered on the Planning Portal, or after the date of deemed refusal under Section 8.11 of the Environmental Planning and Assessment Act 1979.
+- Appeal a Determination - Applicants may appeal to the Land and Environment Court of NSW regarding Council’s refusal to grant development consent or against the imposed conditions.
+The right to appeal is only available within 6 months after the date the determination is registered on the Planning Portal, or after the date of deemed refusal under Section 8.11 of the Environmental Planning and Assessment Act 1979.

 No, since the introduction of local planning panels on 1 March 2018 DAs are no longer determined by Camden’s elected Councillors.